James61116/James61116/README.md

 - 👋 Hi, I’m James and I am a student
-- 👀 I’m interested in learning Javascript and Phyton
+- 👀 I’m interested in learning Javascript and HTML5
 - 🌱 I’m currently learning Javascript (I'm only learning about command.log hehe)
 - 💞️ I’m looking to collaborate on ....maybe not on this time yet
 - 📫 How to reach me by emailing me on jamesasis58@gmail.com